-23Soon after that, people in Ephesus began to make a great amount of trouble because of Jesus and the teaching about him.
-24There was a man there whose name was Demetrius.
-He made statues of the goddess Artemis (who is also known as Diana) out of silver.
-Demetrius made a lot of money for all the men who made and sold these idols.
+23But soon after that, people in Ephesus began to make a great amount of trouble because of Jesus and the teaching about him.
+24This happened because of a man in Ephesus whose name was Demetrius.
+He was a craftsman who worked with silver metal.
+He made statues of the goddess Artemis out of silver.
+Demetrius paid a lot of money to the workers who made these idols.

-25Demetrius called together the workmen who made the idols.
-He said to them, "Men, you know that we make a lot of money doing our work.
-26You know that Paul has taught many people who live in Ephesus to no longer buy the statues that we make.
-Now even the people from many other towns in our province no longer want to buy what we make.
-Paul tells people that the gods that we worship are not gods and that we should not worship them.
-27If people listen to him, they will stop our business.
-People will not think that they should come any longer to the temple of Artemis (also known as Diana) to worship her.
-People will no longer think that Artemis is great.
-Yet all the province of Asia and even the whole world worship her!"
-28All the men there became angry at Paul when they heard what Demetrius said.
+that we make a lot of money doing our work.
+26But you know very well that Paul has led many people in Ephesus not to buy the statues that we make.
+In fact, the people from many other towns in our province no longer want to buy what we make.
+Paul tells people that the gods that we make are not gods {and that we should not worship them}.
+27{If people keep listening to Paul,} there is a risk that we will go out of business.
+Even worse, people will no longer come to the temple of our great goddess Artemis.
+They will not believe that she is worthy to worship.
+They will believe that she is not a goddess at all.
+Yet people throughout the province of Asia and even the whole world worship her!"
+28Then all the people there became very angry at Paul when they heard what Demetrius said.
 They began to shout, "The goddess Artemis of the Ephesians is great!"
-29Many of the people in the city became angry at Paul and began shouting.
-Some of the people took hold of Gaius and Aristarchus, two men from Macedonia who traveled with Paul.
-Then the whole crowd of people ran, dragging those men along with them, to the city theater.
-30Paul wanted to go into theater to talk to the people, but the other believers would not let him go there.
-31Some city rulers who were friends of Paul heard what was happening.
-They sent someone to tell Paul not to go into the theater.
+29This shouting made the people in the city very confused.
+They ran as a crowd to the city stadium {to try to find out what was happening}.
+Gaius and Aristarchus, two men from Macedonia who traveled with Paul, were out in the city.
+Some people took hold of them and dragged them to the stadium.
+30Now Paul wanted to go into the stadium to talk to the people.
+However, the other believers would not let him go there.
+31Also, some city rulers who were friends of Paul heard what was happening.
+They sent someone to warn Paul not to go into the theater.

-32The crowd of people in the theater kept shouting.
-Some shouted one thing, and some shouted something else.
-But most of them did not even know why they were meeting!
-33One of the Jews there was named Alexander.
-Some of the Jews pushed him to the front of the crowd so that he could speak to the people.
-Alexander put his hands up trying to get the crowd to stop shouting.
-He wanted to tell them that the Jews did not cause the trouble.
-34But many of the non-Jewish people knew that Alexander was a Jew and knew that the Jews did not worship the goddess Artemis.
-So the non-Jews shouted for two hours, "Great is the goddess Artemis of the Ephesians!"
+32In the stadium, the people were very confused.
+Because they were confused, some were shouting one thing while others were shouting something else.
+But most of them did not even know why they were all in the stadium!

+33Then some of the Jews in the stadium pushed a man whose name was Alexander to the front of the crowd so that he could speak to the people.
+Some of the others there told him how he could do that.
+So Alexander put his hands up to get the crowd to stop shouting.
+He wanted to tell them that the Jews had not caused the trouble.
+34But many of the non-Jewish people knew that Alexander was a Jew. {They knew that the Jews did not worship the goddess Artemis.} So for two hours the non-Jews shouted together, "Great is the goddess Artemis of the Ephesians!"